connorpuhala/sms_homework/README.md

 ## 3) Time spent

-~ Actual writing of the application code : 6 hours
+~ Actual writing of the application code : 6 hours<br />
 ~ Although I did spend additional time outside of the coding hours to learn the new technologies.

 ## Reflection

 I’m happy with the application’s functionality and appearance, and was able to utilize all of the requested technologies.
 However, with more time, I would change a few things…

-Utilize ‘composition’ with the React architecture Refactor some of my React logic
+Utilize ‘composition’ with the React architecture <br />
+Refactor some of my React logic<br />
-Build out the database (to include users, companies, and products) Include field validation
+Build out the database (to include users, companies, and products)<br />
+Include field validation<br />
-Error handling
+Error handling<br />
-Communication with user / Application status / Alerts For things like…
+Communication with user / Application status / Alerts for things like…<br />
-Incorrect login credentials
+Incorrect login credentials <br />
-Improperly formatted phone number entries
+Improperly formatted phone number entries<br />
-Message sorting
+Message sorting<br />

 Connor Puhala 2021